manifoldmarkets/manifold/docs/docs/api.md

   identity.
 This is what our web client uses.
 It will probably be annoying for you to generate and we will not document it further here.

-API requests that accept parameters should have a body with a JSON object with one property per parameter.
+API requests that accept parameters should either have the parameters in the query string if they are GET requests, or have a body with a JSON object with one property per parameter if they are POST requests.

 API responses should always either have a body with a JSON result object (if the response was a 200) or with a JSON object representing an error (if the